Improvement clinical director

-John has been divisional director and chief of medicine at the trust where he has worked since 2012, initially sharing the role of associate medical director with Calderdale and Huddersfield NHS Foundation Trust.
+In East Lancashire he works across the health economy leading service improvement.
+He has been divisional director and chief of medicine at the Trust where he has worked since 2012, initially sharing the role of associate medical director with Calderdale and Huddersfield NHS Foundation Trust.

-John has worked more widely on long-term conditions and quality improvement, making significant contributions to Year of Care (Department of Health), Teams without walls (royal colleges), Healthier horizons and joined up care for people with long term conditions (NHS North West), Triple Aim (IHI) and Safer Clinical Systems (Health Foundation).
-He has played a major role in the development of Advancing Quality Alliance (AQuA) as clinical lead, faculty and non-executive board member.
+He has worked more widely on long term conditions and quality improvement making significant contributions to Year of Care (DoH), Teams without Walls (Royal Colleges), Healthier Horizons and Joined up Care for people with Long Term Conditions (NHS North West), Triple Aim (Institute for Healthcare Improvement) and Safer Clinical Systems (Health Foundation).
+He played a major role in the development of Advancing Quality Alliance (AQuA) as clinical lead, faculty and non-executive board member.

 He is a Health Foundation/ IHI fellow and Q fellow.